Each year, Medicare plan costs and coverage typically change. In addition, your healthcare needs may have changed over the past year.

 If your current plan doesn't meet your health-care needs or fit within your budget, you can switch to a new plan.
 If you find that you're satisfied with your current Medicare plan and it's still being offered, you don't have to do anything.
 The coverage you have will continue.

-Determining what coverage you have now and comparing it to other Medicare plans can be confusing and complicated.
-Pay attention to notices you receive from Medicare and from your plan, and take advantage of available help.
-You can call 1-800-MEDICARE or visit the Medicare website, medicare.gov, to use the Plan Finder and other tools that can make comparing plans easier.
+Otherwise, pay attention to notices you receive from Medicare (and from your plan), and take advantage of available public help.
+You can also call 1-800-MEDICARE or visit the Medicare website, medicare.gov, to use the Plan Finder and other tools that can make comparing plans easier.

 You can also call your State Health Insurance Assistance Program (SHIP) for free, personalized counseling at no cost to you.
 Visit shiptacenter.org or call the toll-free Medicare number to find the phone number for your state.

 Or, contact an advisor at Open Window.
-We look forward to answering any questions you may have.
+We are here to answer any questions you may have.